sjmiller609/orbit-ui/README.md

 4. Go to http://localhost:5000/ to access the app

+### Get logs streaming locally

+After running `docker-compose up` in the Houston directory and `npm run local` in the Orbit directory, you need to start the mock flow of logs into Elasticsearch.
+In the `houston` directory, there is a subdirectory `includes`, and the seed script is `es-seed.js`.
+Start the script by running `node es-seed.js workspace release`.
+Fake logs will started generating and indexing into the Elasticsearch client.

+1. Orbit is using node version 8.0.0 for development.
+Use `nvm use 8.0.0` to use the specific version of node.

+2. Go to http://localhost:5000/ and create a new account if necessary.
+Create a new deployment, and click through to the `Logs` section.
+Logs should be flowing into here if the JS Elasticsearch log script is running.

 # How it's built

 Orbit is a React app built with Apollo graphql.